emmabeynon/twitter_local_guide/README.md

 -------------
 * Deal with invalid twitter account before being entered into database
 * Link account username to twitter page
-* Format tweet text to include special character e.g. '&amp;' => '&'
+* Format tweet text to display special characters correctly
 * Format links in tweets to link properly
 * Format hashtags to link through to Twitter hashtag search
 * Format mentions in tweets to link through to user's twitter page